electric-eloquence/requerio/docs/why-requerio.md

 for Node, then the state contained by Redux could be tested in Node. jQuery and Cheerio fit this bill nicely.

-Requerio enables state at the HTML element level. jQuery (from here on out, when we say "jQuery," we also mean Cheerio) encapsulates an HTML element within a unique object.
+Requerio defines a consistent meaning of state at the HTML element level. jQuery (from here on out, when we say "jQuery," we also mean Cheerio) encapsulates an HTML element within a unique object.
 Requerio applies Redux to give state to that jQuery object.
 In the Requerio context, state is what distinguishes a living thing from non-living things.
 Therefore, an HTML element with state is alive, and hence, an organism.

 ### The Problem Again, and the Solution